Digital journalism is at a turning point. What will the future of your profession look like?

 This campaign will involve content makers from across various digital media platforms.
-Your union wants to talk to you and your colleagues about this campaign, contact your MEAA organiser Charlotte Clark (NSW) or Mardi O’Connor (Vic) about getting your workplace involved.
+Your union wants to talk to you and your colleagues about this campaign, contact your MEAA organiser Ella Bickley (NSW) or Mardi O’Connor (Vic) about getting your workplace involved.

 Workers in media are ready to stand together for jobs that are fairly paid, respected and have safe hours of work.
 A good job in digital media means:

 1. There are consistent and fair job descriptions and pay across the industry.